rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 *See* [preferred source of information](/DCRMR/glossary/#preferred-source-of-information).

 <a name="chief-title">chief title</a>
 The distinguishing word or sequence of words that names a resource, as given on the title page (or substitute).
-This definition excludes alternative titles, parallel titles, other title information, and subsidiary title information preceding the chief title on the title page, such exclusion resulting usually in a short title. *See also* [title proper](/DCRMR/glossary/#title-proper).
+This definition excludes alternative titles, parallel titles, other title information, and subsidiary title information preceding the chief title on the title page, such exclusion resulting usually in a short title. *See also* [title](/DCRMR/glossary/#title) *and* [title proper](/DCRMR/glossary/#title-proper).

 <a name="chronogram">chronogram</a>
 A phrase, sentence, or other text in which the numeric values of certain letters (usually distinguished typographically or visually) express a date when added together.